How to Read and Understand Your Dog's Body Language

 Few sounds can raise anxiety levels like a baby crying—or, in this case, your fur baby’s whines.
 And that’s no mistake; we have evolved to be carefully attuned to these particular sounds, as both indicate a range of emotions, from discomfort to fear, on the part of our otherwise helpless family members.

-Your dog uses whining to let you know he needs to go outside, he’d like to play, or that he’d like to go for a walk, for example.
-Whining is also a hallmark of nervous dog behaviour, such as in the case of dogs with separation anxiety.
+Your dog uses whining to let you know he needs to go outside, he’d like to play, or he’d like to go for a walk, for example.
+Whining is also a hallmark of nervous dog behaviour, such as in the case of a dog with separation anxiety.
 Moreover, whining is your dog’s primary method of letting you know he is in pain.

 Groaning or Sighing